riastradh/fidocrypt/PROTOCOL.md

 The fidocrypt protocol is purely server-side; there are no changes to the client side.

+**TODO**: This needs to be updated to incorporate the `hmac-secret` extension -- briefly: when the `hmac-secret` extension is available, append the CBOR encoding of the HMAC secret bytestring to the SHA-256 input for key derivation, and allow any public keys (which are stored in the clear with the ciphertext), not just ECDSA over NIST P-256 (which can be recovered from the signature, and so only the algorithm parameters are stored in the clear with the ciphertext).

 ### Registration

 Registration starts as in standard webauthn.
 When the client returns a